th317erd/mythix-orm/docs/Associations.md

 Virtual fields are not backed by storage (at least not directly), and instead will dynamically fetch their value.

-A field in Mythix ORM with be "concrete" or "virtual" simply based on its type.
+A field in Mythix ORM will be "concrete" or "virtual" simply based on its type.
 For example, the types `Types.Model` and `Types.Models` will by nature define a virtual field.
 These types define relations to other tables, and so don't have a 1x1 concrete field in the DB themselves, and instead will pull data based on the relationship defined by the type.

 Before we get started, there are a few things to keep in mind: